circleci/circleci-docs/jekyll/_cci2/test.md

         https://circleci.com/api/v2.0/project/<source, eg. github>/<user name>/<project name>/tree/<branch name>
 ```

-Run the shell script and debug your config file without having to push through the repo.
+Now you can run the shell script and debug your `config.yml` file without having to push through the repo.

 Refer to the following documents for help with setting up your tests.